OzRhodes/OzRhodes/README.md

 - 🔭 I’m currently working on ...
 Building a portfolio of projects to support my freelance work

 - 🌱 I’m currently learning ...
-Python, data analysis and web scraping
+Python, security and pentesting.

 - 👯 I’m looking to collaborate on ...
 Any Project that needs my talents...I'm semi retired and looking for challenges